MicrosoftDocs/sql-docs/docs/2014/database-engine/options-text-editor-editor-tab-and-status-bar-page.md

 ms.assetid: e4815678-7885-4631-878f-c6a2b857ee05
 caps.latest.revision: 15
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Options (Text Editor: Editor Tab and Status Bar Page)
-  The **Editor Tab and Status Bar Page** lets you customize the information displayed by the [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] Query Editors.
+  The **Editor Tab and Status Bar Page** lets you customize the information displayed by the [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] Query Editors.
 You can specify the level of information displayed in the tab and status bar of the Query Editor window, and whether the status bar appears at the top or bottom of the editor window.

 ## Option Settings by Editor
- The editor tab and the status bar are available in all of the [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] editors, but have different levels of functionality.
+ The editor tab and the status bar are available in all of the [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] editors, but have different levels of functionality.

  The Database Engine Query Editor can connect to a server group, in which case it opens connections to all the instances in the Server Group and can simultaneously run the same query on each connection.
 You can use this dialog to specify that the status bar has different colors when connected to multiple instances rather than one instance.To change the multi-server results options, use the [Options (Query Results/SQL Server/Multi-Server)](../../2014/database-engine/options-query-results-sql-server-multi-server.md) page.